tejv/USBCx/README.md

 Overview
 --------------------------------------------------------------------------------
 1. This analyzer uses CY4500 TypeC PD Anlyzer kit as low level hardware.
-Although CY8CKIT-059 can also be used.
+Although CY8CKIT-059 or other PSoC5 kits can also be used.
-2. USBCxPD Analyzer GUI( USBCx-version.jar ) is used to present data to user.
+2. USBCx PD Analyzer GUI( USBCx-version.jar ) is used to present data to user.
 GUI is written in Java.
 3. USB interface is used for data logging from hw to PC.
 4. Tool works on both Windows and Linux.
 I have tested it on Windows 7/10 and Ubuntu.